Section 172 Statement – How to get your organisation prepared

 A simple framework to address matters from the top down

-The statement commands a general focus on company culture and sustainability of business strategies and also a level of understanding that there are multiple stakeholders across the business, outside of just traditional shareholders.
+The statement commands a general focus on company culture and sustainability of business strategies and also a level of understanding that there are multiple stakeholders across the business.

 Nailing your mission, vision and purpose